Limehouse Basin: Edible ice

 Before mechanical refrigeration was commonplace, Limehouse Basin was a centre for the importation of high grade ice, in demand by caterers, confectioners and hospitals.
 Ice, pure enough for human consumption, was cut in blocks from frozen Norwegian lakes, shipped to Limehouse Basin, and stored in ice wells located near the Regent's Canal.
 The first to do this was William Leftwich.
 His enormous Park Crescent West ice well near Regent's Park has been rediscovered recently under the streets of Marylebone.
-He built ice wells in Cumberland Market and Camden Market, also supplied by the Regent's Canal from Limehouse Basin, One, the deepest ever dug, survives to this day.
+He built ice wells in Cumberland Market and Camden Market, also supplied by the Regent's Canal from Limehouse Basin.
+One, the deepest ever dug, survives to this day.

 Ice cream was a luxury for the well-to-do until Carlo Gatti introduced it to Londoners as street food — his penny ices.
 He built two ice wells at Kings Cross; one of them can be visited at the London Canal Museum.
 Gatti's depot was on the north-east side of Limehouse Basin for many years.
 At least 15 ice ships a year were still arriving there in 1912.

 Ice had six different medical uses at the East End's London Hospital wrote their Matron, Eva Luckes.
 At one time it was commended as a safer anaesthetic than chloroform for "minor" amputations e.g. finger removals.

 Cruises to Liverpool

 In the Victorian era there was a weekly passenger service from Limehouse Basin to Liverpool; the round trip could be booked as a holiday cruise.
 Leaving on Saturday mornings, ships steamed round the west coast calling at Plymouth and Falmouth arriving in the Mersey on Wednesdays.
 The fare was £1 plus meals.
-One who had tried it said it was not recommendable during the equinoctial gales.
+One who had tried it said it was not to be recommended during the equinoctial gales.
 Another said there were cabins but a passenger might have to sleep in the lifeboat.